Dolly-2000/1-hop-Question-Answering-Knowledge-Graph/README.md

 ## Datasets Used

 -   **Nations:** A small knowledge graph with 14 entities (countries), 55 relations (political relationships), and 1,992 triples.
--   **Kinships:** A dataset describing kinship relationships between 104 members of the Australian Alyawarra tribe with 26 relationship types and 10,686 triples.
+-   **Kinships:** The Kinships dataset describes relationships between members of the Australian tribe Alyawarra and consists of 10,686 triples.
+It contains 104 entities representing members of the tribe and 26 relationship types that represent kinship terms such as Adiadya or Umbaidya.

 ---